-The Board is committed to ensuring that people with disabilities have the same opportunity of access to employment opportunities and services as do all employees and prospective employees.
+The Board is committed to ensuring that both people with and without disabilities have the same level of access to employment opportunities and services.
 The Board is committed to meeting the accessibility needs of people with disabilities, in a timely manner, in the provision of services related to employment.

-For the purpose of this Policy, the following definitions are provided;
+For the purpose of this Policy, the following definitions are provided: